differentpla-net/differentpla-net.github.io/_posts/2023/2023-03-11-socat-strip-https.md

 ## Extracting the CA certificate

 So that socat can connect to the API server using HTTPS, we'll need the CA certificate.
-We can get it from the config file by using [`yq`](https://mikefarah.gitbook.io/yq/):
+We can get it from the config file by using `yq`; see <https://mikefarah.gitbook.io/yq/>.

 ```sh
 yq -r < ~/.kube/config \